Eleven-Trading/TradeNote/README.md

 1. Download the docker-compose.yml file
 2. Run `docker-compose up -d`

-This will automatically setup the database (mongodDB), the TradeNote app, and a mongoDB database viewer (mongodb-express)
+This will automatically setup the database (mongodDB) and the TradeNote app.

-You can then access the website on http://localhost:8080
+You can then access the website on http://localhost:8080.

+If you cannot access the website, please refer to the importante notice above (and try changing the mongo version) or get support via [Discord](https://discord.gg/ZbHekKYb85 "Discord")

 ### Docker
 #### Requirements